How To: Getting Started

 After you have verified your ADX and XDF files are the most recent.

-Now that you have datalogging enabled in your tune and have verified that you have the Universal ADX datalogging file loaded into tunerpro, save your
+Now that you have datalogging enabled in your tune and have verified that you have the correct ADX datalogging file loaded into tunerpro, save your

 current tune file with todays date (for ease of keeping track of updates).